Support our Nonprofit Magazine!

 2. What is one difficult truth you’ve been avoiding or hiding from?

-If you’re actively struggling with an eating disorder, you might journal about using behaviors and why you might be doing it.
+If you’re actively struggling with an eating disorder, you might journal about using behaviours and why you might be doing it.

 Is it the result of intense emotions?
 Are you comparing yourself to someone else?
 Are you unsure of how to cope?